John Thomas Kennedy: Mexico

 Kennedy (2nd from right) with other officers during the Medal of Honor ceremony at the White House on November 23, 1912.

 Kennedy was declared fit for duty in November 1909 and rejoined his 6th Cavalry now located at Fort Des Moines, Iowa.
 Following the outbreak of Mexican Revolution, the security along the Mexico–United States border became even less stable than it already was.
 The 6th Cavalry was transferred to Fort Huachuca, Arizona in May 1911 and Kennedy commanded Troop B in the border patrols until early October 1911, when he was ordered for instruction to the School of Musketry at Presidio of Monterey, California.

 Upon completion of the instruction in late December 1911, Kennedy rejoined his regiment at Fort Huachuca, but the 6th Cavalry was transferred back to Fort Des Moines, Iowa one month later.
 Kennedy spent several months there before received orders to enter the Mounted Service School at Fort Riley, Kansas in September 1912.
 He graduated following June and rejoined his regiment which was meanwhile ordered to Texas City, Texas for patrol duty along the border.
 After the Tampico Affair in April 1914, Kennedy and 6th Cavalry marched into the Mexican city of Veracruz and remained there until August.

 Kennedy was then ordered back to the States and entered an Advanced Course at the Mounted Service School at Fort Riley, Kansas.
-He was promoted to first lieutenant of Cavalry on December 8, 1914 and upon graduation in June 1915, he was appointed an Instructor in Equitation there.
+He was promoted to first lieutenant of Cavalry on December 8, 1914, and upon graduation in June 1915, he was appointed an instructor in Equitation there.

 However, on March 9, 1916, Mexican rebel Pancho Villa and his groups raided Columbus, New Mexico, sparking the Punitive Expedition into Mexico.
 Brigadier general John J. Pershing was tasked to organize a combined armed force of 10,000 men that will go to Mexico and capture Pancho Villa.
 Kennedy was assigned to that force and conducted patrol duty at Everts'Ranch, near Valentine, Texas until late August 1916.
-Even the Pershing's force penetrated 350 miles (560 km) into chaotic Mexico they failed to capture Pancho Villa.
+Even though Pershing's force penetrated 350 miles (560 km) into chaotic Mexico they failed to capture Pancho Villa.

-Kennedy subsequently returned to Fort Riley and resumed his duty as an Instructor in Equitation at the Mounted Service School.
+Kennedy subsequently returned to Fort Riley and resumed his duty as an instructor in Equitation at the Mounted Service School.
 He served in this capacity until February 1917 when he requested to be transferred to Field Artillery.
-He was promoted to Captain of Field Artillery on February 26, 1917 and assigned to 7th Field Artillery Regiment stationed in San Antonio, Texas.
+He was promoted to Captain of Field Artillery on February 26, 1917, and assigned to 7th Field Artillery Regiment stationed in San Antonio, Texas.